RappyTV/labymod4-api-wiki/docs/pages/addon/activities/widgets.md

 ## Use Widgets in Activities

 This part will show you how to use and integrate Widgets into your Activity.
 Looking back at our bare Activity example, we rendered the text `"I am a bare rendered example text"`, so we'll be using a ComponentWidget just this time with the text `"I am an example text rendered with a ComponentWidget"`.
-We're building onto the code from the previous example so if you haven't already gone through it, we recommend taking a look at it <a href="/pages/addon/activities/activity/">here</a>.
+We're building onto the code from the previous example so if you haven't already gone through it, we recommend taking a look at it [here](activity.md).

 ???+ warning "Important Note"